labwc/labwc/CONTRIBUTING.md

 The preferred line length limit is 80 columns, although this is a bit soft.

 Tabs are 8 columns wide.
-Identation with spaces is not used.
+Indentation with spaces is not used.

 Opening braces go on the same line, except for function definitions.